Sedley Baptist Church

 B. Church Treasurer

-The Church Treasurer will be elected annually and duties will be as follows: to assist in the counting of monies collected during Worship Service and totaling of same with the Sunday School offering.
-The Treasurer, along with a competent church member, will see that offerings received from each Sunday, except the 5th Sunday, are accurately counted and deposited into the General Funds Account.
+The Church Treasurer duties will be as follows: to assist in the counting of monies collected during Worship Service and totaling of same with the Sunday School offering.
+The Treasurer, along with a competent church member, will see that offerings received from each Sunday, except Building Fund Sundays are accurately counted and deposited into the General Funds Account.
 This Treasurer will pay all bills as dictated by the Church Budget unless otherwise directed by the Church Conference.
 This includes all items relating to the Pastor's salary and benefits, the Cooperative Program contributions, and any monies designated for missions.
 The Treasurer will maintain accurate bookkeeping records pertaining to receipts, payments, and deposits of monies in the General Fund.
 This Treasurer will prepare and make a report to the Quarterly Church Conference and keep books available for audit as required by the Church as well as provide statistical information to the Church Clerk to be included in the Annual Church Profile.
 Should the Treasurer be unable to fulfill any duty or duties listed above, the Treasurer will arrange for the Assistant Treasurer or another competent Church member to fill in any capacity.
-The Church Treasurer is also a standing member of the Budget Committee.
+The Church Treasurer is also a standing member of the Finance Committee.

 C. Building Fund Treasurer